Sinha5714/pp5-api-ref/README.md

 | created_on       | created_on       | DateTimeField | auto_now_add=True                                                 |
 | updated_on       | updated_on       | DateTimeField | auto_now_add=True                                                 |

-#### Comments model
+#### Comment model

-- Comments model was created for user to comment on an event
+- Comment model was created for user to comment on an event

 | Name       | Database Key | Field Type    | Validation                      |
 | ---------- | ------------ | ------------- | ------------------------------- |